This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

 In this chart a reference line is shown (in black reference) that is intended to represent the goal of best speed voltage function.
 Basically, the desire is for the unit to crawl as slow as possible at low voltage and be able to replicate the full size unit at high-speed.
 For this purpose, 80 smph at 12 volts was chosen as the value.
 One could argue that it should be higher.
 True, but without any external load, why would it be lower?
 Notice a significant number of engines from the data base run slower than this goal level.

-2- Current draw vs. voltage for the engine only operating on straight and level track.
+2- Current draw vs voltage for the engine only operating on straight and level track.

 Keep in mind that the input voltage times this current is the input power to the system.
-If the efficiency of the motors were the same, this would indicate how the output power would look.
+If the efficiency of the versions were the same, this would indicate how the output power would look.
 Fortunately, they do not have the same operating efficiency.
 That was indicated in the velocity chart and will show in other parameters as well.

 3- Starting velocity.